Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 Diagram demonstrating how Barkbox's blog is subdivided into well-organized topic pillars and clusters

-Creating well-defined content pillars has SEO value as well — having a solid information infrastructure is one of the strongest authority signals that Google incorporates in its ranking algorithm.
+Creating well-defined content pillars has SEO value as well — a solid information infrastructure is one of the strongest authority signals that Google incorporates in its ranking algorithm.

 4. Squarespace: Visible Navigation